ryboe/CSS3/CONTRIBUTING.md

 To work with the new Sublime Syntax, you'll need to have Sublime Text 3 Build 3084 or greater.
 To check, click on Help > About Sublime Text, or Sublime Text > About Sublime Text on OS X, to see the build number you currently have installed.

-If your version of Sublime Text 3 is build 3083 or lower, then you'll need to install Sublime Text 3dev, which is a build ahead of regular Sublime Text 3.
-Click [here](http://www.sublimetext.com/3dev) to download it.
-You need to be a registered user to install it.

-If you have to install Sublime Text 3dev, then you should probably uninstall the old version before installing the new version to prevent possible conflicts.
-If you want to keep your User preferences, make sure you save them somewhere before uninstalling the older version of Sublime Text 3 so that you can reimport them after installing the newer version.
 In addition, make sure [Package Control]((https://packagecontrol.io/installation)) is installed in the new version of Sublime Text 3.

 ### Uninstall CSS3